 Gender Research in Vietnam: Applications for Both Farmers and Scientists —This research write-up detailing how the Feed the Future Innovation Lab for Integrated Pest Management worked with the Southern Horticultural Research Institute (SOFRI) in Vietnam.
 Virginia Tech's WGD program worked with researchers from SOFRI to create an understanding around why and in what specific ways gender was relevant to biophysical scientists’ core research.
 Such understanding is essential for productive research on gender in agricultural projects.
-Luong Thi Duyen, a researcher from SOFRI, played a critical role in the project's gender assessment.
-She recently completed her Master's program and thanks to her experience with the IPM IL she is understands how she can use new tools in here research to ensure more inclusive results.
-Read the full story here
+Luong Thi Duyen, a researcher from SOFRI, played a critical role in the project's gender assessment. recently completed her Master's program and, thanks to her experience with the IPM IL, understands how she can use new tools in her research to ensure more inclusive results.

-Farmers’ Stories From Kamuli – Women and men farmers from the Namwendwa Sub-County in the Kamuli District of Uganda have long depended on the groundnut (peanut) as a vital source of food and livelihood.
+Peanut Innovation Lab Success Story: Women, Health, and Peanuts in Uganda– Women and men farmers from the Namwendwa Sub-County in the Kamuli District of Uganda have long depended on the groundnut (peanut) as a vital source of food and livelihood.
 It is central to their culture.
-Together with these farmers, Christie worked with Dr. Archileo Kaaya at Makerere University and Peace Kyamureku of the National Association of Women’s Organisations in Uganda (NAWOU) to produce a little book reflecting farmers’ lives.
-This book raises awareness of the problems caused by aflatoxins in groundnut and other crops and suggests appropriate post-harvest practices to reduce their impact on health and nutrition.
-Farmers were asked to trace the path of the groundnut from field to plate.
-Here they describe their groundnut practices both before and after harvest.
-In addition to the personal farmer accounts, maps, and drawings, the book includes recipes, providing a rich appreciation of the importance of groundnut in everyday life in this region of the country.
-To download a printer-friendly copy of the book, use this link: Farmers’ Stories From Kamuli (PDF, 3.04 MB).
+Together with these farmers, Christie worked with Dr. Archileo Kaaya at Makerere University and Peace Kyamureku of the National Association of Women’s Organisations in Uganda (NAWOU) to produce a little book reflecting farmers’ lives (PDF, 3.04 MB).
+This book suggests post-harvest practices to reduce impact of known problems inherent with groundnut, tracing the path from field to plate.
+With personal farmer accounts, maps, drawings, and even recipes, the book showcases a rich appreciation of the importance of groundnut to people in Kamuli.
+Christie’s research in Kamuli also led to a publication entitled “Farmers, peanuts, and aflatoxins in Uganda: a Gendered Approach” in Development in Practice.

 Kitchens of Latin America—A radio interview with Dr. Maria Elisa Christie from Virginia Tech on With Good Reason.
 Dr. Christie talks about her work in central Mexico, which evolved into her book Kitchenspace: Women, Fiestas, and Everyday Life in Central Mexico.
 Listen here.